Explainers ·

 Research in this field is part of our partnership in the Reef Restoration and Adaptation Program and is led by the Australian Institute of Marine Science.
 The Institute’s National SeaSimulator provides a portable controlled aquarium environment for these heat tolerance experiments so large numbers of coral can be tested while at sea.

-Corals in an aquarium at the National Sea Simulator, a critical facility for heat tolerance research.
-Credit: Marie Roman, AIMS
+Researchers collecting coral spawn in aquaculture, at the National Sea Simulator, an important facility for heat tolerance research.
+Credit: SkyReef Photo

-Corals in an aquarium at the National Sea Simulator, a critical facility for heat tolerance research.
-Credit: Marie Roman, AIMS
+Researchers collecting coral spawn in aquaculture, at the National Sea Simulator, an important facility for heat tolerance research.
+Credit: SkyReef Photo

 #How does understanding heat tolerance help the Reef?